filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 ## Next steps

-The storage provider should now be preliminary set up and running, and you should now be ready to explore how to operate it and pledge storage to the Filecoin network.
+The storage provider should now be preliminarily set up and running, and you should now be ready to explore how to operate it and pledge storage to the Filecoin network.
 We recommend reading through at least these pages:

 - Configure a [separate address for WindowPost messages]({{< relref "../../storage-providers/operate/addresses/" >}}).
 - Test your sealing pipeline by [running a benchmark]({{< relref "../../storage-providers/operate/benchmarks/" >}}) or by [pledging a sector]({{< relref "../../storage-providers/operate/sector-pledging/" >}}).